cs421sp21-OOSE/project-g09/docs/roadmap.md

 As a user, I want to mark something as sold, so that selling information is kept up to date.
 As a user, I want to browse items by category, so that I can search for specific things to buy.
 As a user, I want to search for the item/service that I am interested, so that I don’t have to see things that I don’t want
+As a user, I want to sort by recently added, oldest, recently updated, lowest price ot highest, and highest to price to lowest, so that I can see if there is anything I would like to buy that I otherwise wouldn't have seen

 ## Iteration 3

 As a user, I want to have the chatting feature, so that I can coordinate with the person on the other end
-As a user, I want to sort by recently added, oldest, recently discounted, etc., so that I can see if there is anything I would like to buy that I otherwise wouldn't have seen
 As a user, I want to login into the platform, so that I can access my past activities
 As a user, I want to sign up an account, so that I can log in